AlvaroSeica/setInterval/README.md

 # setInterval()

-Kinetic poetry: a list of timers and motion properties
+Kinetic Poetry: A List of Timers and Motion Properties

 This file is a tentative approach to create a list of timer snippets used in scripting digital kinetic poetry works, as well as motion typologies.
 Will motion typologies be defined by critical discourse, programming languages, and/or animation libraries with their classes and functions?